david672orford/pub-tools/README.md

 A window will appear with three tabs labeled **Meetings**, **Songs**, **Videos**, **Stream**, and **OBS**..
 Clicking on a meeting, song, or video to download it and add it to the scene list in OBS.

-You can also point a web browser at http://localhost:5000 to open the interface in a web browser.
-The script **start.py** runs the web server without a GUI.

 ## The Teaching Toolbox Module